a-gavin/a-gavin.github.io/content/blog/2022-12-linux-usb-serial.md

 ## Motivation

-**NOTE:** This guide assumes you have root privileges on the machine you will use and are fine giving _all users_ access to a specific serial devices on the system.
-Some distributions create a `plugdev` group to allow similar.
-However, this group permits usage of _all serial devices_.

-If you're using a USB serial device like an FTDI USB UART serial converter on Linux, you'll need to either login as `root` or run your program with `sudo` permissions.
+If you're using a USB serial device like an FTDI USB UART serial converter on Linux, you'll need root permission to use the device by default, which can be annoying to remember every time you need to use the device.
-For many reasons, this can be undesirable.
-However, for users without root permissions, this is a deal-breaker.
-A dedicated udev rule is one way to permit non-root usage.

-If you aren't familiar with udev, [this article](https://wiki.archlinux.org/title/udev) explains the basics and a bit of history.
-The main takeaway is udev controls USB serial device system configuration, among other things, on many modern Linux distributions.
-Given this, creating a udev rule is the right way to go!
+Some distributions support a `plugdev` group which permits users in the group to access such devices without root permissions.
+However, the permissions here are broad, and it may be more desirable to limit users to specific devices.

+A udev rule is one method to permit access on a more granular level.
+This guide details how to configure such a rule.
+For more information, see [this article](https://wiki.archlinux.org/title/udev).

 ## Instructions